developmentseed/pearl-frontend/README.md

-# LULC Front-end
+# Pearl Frontend

-Web application for Microsoft Land Use and Land Classification (LULC) project.
+Web application for Pearl Land Use and Land Classification (LULC) project.

 ## Installation and Usage